Yaoir/MarsLander/README.md

 MarsLander is a spacecraft landing game developed in React.js

-You can play the game at my [AWS EC2 server] (http://18.216.216.93/)
+You can play the game at my AWS EC2 server: http://18.216.216.93/

 Right now, you are seeing just 24 hours worth of development!
 I started working on MarsLander just one day before pushing this version to GitHub and the EC2 server.
+It's definitely a no-frills version (although it has sound), but it works and is fun to play.

 I am supporting Linux, OS X and Windows for now.
 Mobile support will come later.